GePajarinen/FCC-ResponsiveWebDesign/README.md

 ## 1. Tribute Page
 ------------------
+How it looks like:
 - You can check it on: [@Gesiane: Tribute Page](https://codepen.io/Gesiane/full/povYbYw)
 ![image](https://github.com/GePajarinen/FCC-ResponsiveWebDesign/blob/master/Build%20a%20Tribute%20Page/tribute.png?raw=true)

 A [Pen](https://codepen.io/Gesiane/pen/povYbYw) by [Gesiane Pajarinen](https://codepen.io/Gesiane) on [CodePen](https://codepen.io).

 ***

 ## 2. Survey Form-Library
 ------------------------
+How it looks like:
 - You can check it on: [@Gesiane: Survey Form-Library](https://codepen.io/Gesiane/full/OJPevNz)

  ![image](https://github.com/GePajarinen/FCC-ResponsiveWebDesign/blob/master/Build%20a%20Survey%20Form/Survey%20Form.png?raw=true)